Connecting generalized Priestley duality to Hofmann-Mislove-Stralka duality: Connecting generalized Priestley duality to HMS duality

 We conclude this section by discussing what happens when we restrict our attention to bounded distributive meet-semilattices and compact algebraic frames.
 Let $X \in \PGPries$.
 As we pointed out in Remark~\ref{rem: m iso}, $\A(X)$ is bounded iff $m$ is an isolated point of $X$.
-By Corollary~\ref{cor: BMSLat = KDAlgLat}, this is equivalent to $\V(X)$ being compact.
-By Remark~\ref{rem: m iso}, the full subcategory of $\PGPries$ consisting of those $X\in\PGPries$ in which $m$ is isolated is equivalent to $\GPries$.
-Thus, the diagram above restricts to the following diagram:
+By Corollary~\ref{cor: BMSLat = KDAlgLat}\ref{BMSLat = KDAlgLat}, this is equivalent to $\V(X)$ being compact.
+By Remark~\ref{rem: m iso}, the full subcategory of $\PGPries$ consisting of those $X\in\PGPries$ in which $m$ is isolated is equivalent to $ \GPries$.
+Thus, the diagram above restricts to the categories $\BDMSLat$, $\KAlgFrmJ$, and $\GPries$, which further restricts to $\BDMSLatB$, $\KAlgFrmJB$, and $\GPriesT$ by Corollary \ref{cor: BMSLat = KDAlgLat}\ref{BMSLatB = KDAlgLatJB} and Theorem \ref{thm: gen Pries}.